-The PCR product for the Coat Protein (CP) was 603 bp in length encodes for 200 amino acids, with molecular weight of 21.96 KDa, while the polymerase gene was 910 bp in length and encodes a predicted protein of 303 deduced amino acids with molecular weight 34.67 KDa.
-Multiple sequence alignments of nucleotide and deduced amino acids sequences were obtained with CLUSTAL W and Geneious pro 8.0.5 sofware.
+The PCR product for the Coat Protein (CP) was 603 bp in length encodes for 200 amino acids, with molecular weight of 21.96 KDa, while the polymerase gene (P1) was 910 bp in length and encodes a predicted protein of 303 deduced amino acids with molecular weight 34.67 KDa.
+The nucleotide sequences of the Coat Protein (CP) and polymerase gene (P1) of the Egyptian isolate BYDV-PAV have been deposited into the Gene Bank respectively.
+Multiple sequence alignments of nucleotide and deduced amino acids sequences were obtained with CLUSTAL W and Genius pro 8.0.5 software.

-The multiple sequence alignment of the obtained genes of BYDV-PAV for the Egyptian isolate Egy-Wz with those isolates available in NCBI Gene Bank with their Accession numbers, revealed that the polymerase gene shared 93.2 % with the PAV014 and PAV-Aus sequence identities at nucleotide level.
-In the meantime, it showed the lowest nucleotide identities 71, 6% with 05ZZ7 isolate.
-In Addition, it shared 99.0 % with 05GG2 and PAV 014 sequence identities at amino acid levels, while it showed the lowest identity 76.5% with the 05ZZ7 isolate [12].
+The multiple sequence alignment of the obtained genes of BYDV-PAV for the Egyptian isolate Egy-Wz with those isolates available in NCBI Gene Bank with their Accession numbers revealed that the polymerase gene (P1) shared 93.2% with the PAV014 and PAV-Aus sequence identities at nucleotide level.
+In the meantime, it showed the lowest nucleotide identities 71%, 6% with 05ZZ7 isolate.
+In Addition, it shared 99.0% with 05GG2 and PAV 014 sequence identities at amino acid levels, while it showed the lowest identity 76.5% with the 05ZZ7 isolate [6].

 The coat protein gene of the Egyptian Isolate Egy-Wz shared 99.2% sequence identities with the two isolates 06KM14 and 05GG2 at nucleotide level.
-The CP of Egyptian isolate was far from MA9516 isolate.
+The CP of Egyptian isolate was far from MA9516 isolate (88.7% similarity).
 On the other hand, it shared 99.5% with the two isolates 06KM14 and 05GG2 sequence identities at amino acid level, while it showed the lowest identity 85.1% with the MA9516, the England and Australian isolates.

-The Egyptian isolate coat protein sequence was examined for the group A and group B serotype.
-The nucleotide sequence identity of the coat protein ranged from 95 to 99 in group A and from 88 to 89.8 in group B. Coincidentally, the Amino acid identity of the capsid proteins ranged from 96 to 99.5% in group A and from 84 to 86% in group B. The most nucleotide variable region was located at position 136 to 172 and 513 to 595.
-While the main amino acid differences were located at, amino acid positions 51 to 58 and at the position 191 to 193 of the C terminal region.
-On the other hand, the most constant region located at nucleotide [13].
+The Egyptian isolate coat protein sequences were examined for the group A and group B serotype.
+The nucleotide sequence identity of the coat protein ranged from 95 to 99 in group A and from 88 to 89.8 in group B. Coincidentally, the Amino acid identity of the capsid proteins ranged from 96 to 99.5% in group A and from 84 to 86% in-group B. The most nucleotide variable region was located at position 136 to 172 and 513 to 595.
+While the main amino acid differences were located at, amino acid positions 51 to 58 and at the position 191 to 193 of the C-terminal region.
+On the other hand, the most constant region located at nucleotide position 74 to 135 [7].